InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 # Installation

 Clone this repository to your device using git.
-Select a new folder you want to place the repository into to use "git clone".
+Select a new folder you want to place the repository into by going into the command line and inputting "cd (new folder directory)" then using "git clone (link to repository)".
 Link to the repository: https://github.com/InZaneManInAZuite/SOFTENG282Assign2.git

 or - simply download the FibonacciGCD.jar file into your device.
-Then follow instructions on how to use the program
+Then follow instructions on how to use the program.
+This can be done by opening the link to the repository in your browser.
+Then, selecting the FibonacciGCD.jar file.
+At the top right of your browser will be three dots which if you click would show you the option to download the file.

 # Working